lugolabs/tabular/README.md

 });
 ```

-The first argument is the selector to the table container, also called the main element.
+The first argument is the selector of the table container, also called the main element.
 This will be used to append all the generated markup, also to listen and trigger events that the plugins use to communicate.

 ### Plugins